debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/README.md

 * `sudo apt install btcpayserver` should install `btcpayserver`, `bitcoind`, `nginx`, `tor` connect them together and generate an `onion` address for you
 * `sudo apt install electrs` should be smart enough to turn off pruning
 * `sudo apt install ridetheln` should install `lnd`, `bitcoind` without pruning, `nginx`, `tor`...
+* All applications should integrate nicely with existing Debian features (e.g. system database).

-You should get the point at this point. :) It actually works now, if you setup the repository.
+You should get the point at this point. :) It actually works now, if you setup the repository (read below).

 However, there are still some pain points!
 The biggest ones is inconvenience when accessing your node remotely.
 Also, warning: beta-quality software!!!

 Supported applications
 ----------------------